beegee-tokyo/RAK4631-LoRa-BLE-Config/README.md

 Android application [My nRF52 Toolbox](https://play.google.com/store/apps/details?id=tk.giesecke.my_nrf52_tb)

 If you want to compile the Android app by yourself, you can find the source code on [Github](https://github.com/beegee-tokyo/My-nRF52-Toolbox).

+## PLEASE READ FIRST
+- If you flash this example the first time, there are no LoRaWAN parameters saved in the Flash memory and everything is set to some default values.
+Before your device can use LoRa P2P or connect to a LoRaWAN server you have to connect with [My nRF52 Toolbox](https://play.google.com/store/apps/details?id=tk.giesecke.my_nrf52_tb), enter the parameters for your node and save them on the device.
+- The device will not start LoRa P2P communication or connect to a LoRaWAN server until you check the _**Auto Join**_ checkbox in the Android application
+- If _**Auto Join**_ is enabled, the node will connect and send a dummy packet (_**HELLO**_) in the specified frequency.
+You can set the frequency with the _**Send Repeat Time (s)**_ option.
+- The Android app testing is not finished and there are problems with some phones that cannot find the RAK4631 nodes.
+I am working to solve this problem, but I am depending on Nordic's nRF52 Android libraries.
+- LoRaWAN settings and parameters are only checked for general validity, but not if they are matching with your Region Specification
+- LoRaWAN region cannot be changed (_**yet**_) with this app.
+The LoRaWAN region still needs to be selected during compilation!

 ## Configurable parameters
 ### General settings